Historical Perspectives: Japanese Internment

 Background Information

 During the Second World War, Canada declared war with Japan on December 8, 1941, after the Japanese attacked Pearl Harbor, Hawaii.
-There were many Japanese-Canadians living on the British Columbia coast, most of whom were fishers and many of whom were second-generation Canadians.
-Many British Columbia residents were afraid that the Japanese-Canadians were spies, and coupled with longtime racism and resentment, they lobbied the federal government to deport or intern Japanese-Canadians for the duration of the war.
-Prime Minister Mackenzie King issued the order, and Japanese-Canadians had their assets and properties seized and auctioned to pay for the internment.
-Families were often separated and they were sent to camps in the BC interior.
+There were many Japanese Canadians living on the British Columbia coast, most of whom were fishers and many of whom were second-generation Canadians.
+Many British Columbia residents were afraid that the Japanese Canadians were spies, and, coupled with longtime racism and resentment, they lobbied the federal government to deport or intern Japanese Canadians for the duration of the war.
+Prime Minister Mackenzie King issued the order, and Japanese Canadians had their assets and properties seized and auctioned to pay for the internment.
+Families were often separated and sent to camps in the B.C. interior.
 At the end of the war, internees were given the choice of moving east to Ontario or Manitoba, or deportation to Japan.
-Some Canadians who were deported to Japan, were recruited in 1950 by the Canadian military to serve in the Korean war, and their citizenship was reinstated.
-In 1988, the federal government apologized for the camps and paid individuals compensation, and established educational and community funds.
+Some Canadians who were deported to Japan were recruited in 1950 by the Canadian military to serve in the Korean war, and their citizenship was reinstated.
+In 1988, the federal government apologized for the camps, paid individuals compensation, and established educational and community funds.

-This lesson can be used on its own, or as part of a course introductory overview of the historical thinking concepts through selected 20th century events in Canadian history.
+This lesson can be used on its own or as part of a course introductory overview of the historical thinking concepts through select twentieth century events in Canadian history.

 Activating:

-- Small groups discuss this question and try to predict some ways that Canada was different in 1942 from today.
-Ask some groups to share their predictions, all students should write in their journals.
+Small groups can discuss this question and try to predict some ways that Canada was different in 1942 from today.
+Ask some groups to share their predictions, and have all students write in their journals.

 Acquiring:

-- Watch the NFB documentary, Minoru: A Memory of Exile.
-Tell students to think about the perspectives shown in the film, and to think about how they might be different from today.
+Watch the NFB documentary Minoru: Memory of Exile.
+Tell students to think about the perspectives shown in the film and to think about how they might be different from today.

-- Ask each group to put their collective best lines on a chart paper and hang in the classroom.
+Ask each group to put their collective best lines on chart paper and hang in the classroom.

-- Introduce the peer assessment rubric for historical perspectives.
-Give each student 2 sticky notes in two different colours.
-Have students put one colour of sticky notes on the best example of historical perspective-taking, and put a code explaining which aspect it demonstrates (worldview, or context).
-The other colour of sticky note is for constructive criticism on a line that does not demonstrate a consistent worldview, context or is an example of presentism.
-Lead a class discussion to propose alternate wording to improve those lines, and to have students explain why a particular line is effective.
+Have students take part in peer assessment.
+Give each student two sticky notes in two different colours.
+Have them put one colour on the best example of historical perspective-taking and a code explaining which aspect it demonstrates (worldview or context).
+The other colour is for constructive criticism on a line that does not demonstrate a consistent worldview, context, or is an example of presentism.
+Lead a class discussion to propose alternate wording to improve those lines, and have students explain why a particular line is effective.
 Leave this work posted in the classroom for students to reference as they write their own bio-poems.

 Applying:

-- My/our best line from my/our bio-poem and why.
+- Your best line from your bio-poem and why

-- One question I have about Japanese Internment
+- One question you have about Japanese Internment

-- Reflect on your/our initial predictions – what was incorrect and why?
+- Reflect on your initial predictions.
+What was incorrect and why?
 What presentist assumptions underlie some of our predictions?

 Materials/Resources